Edinburgh Festival Fringe: The Fringe today

 In 2016, Shona McCarthy, who had led Derry's term as UK City of Culture, took over from Kath Mainland as Chief Executive.

+It was announced on 8 October 2024 that Shona McCarthy would step down in spring 2025 after leading the Fringe for nine years.
+Her successor, Tony Lankester, started in April 2025.

 Along with the other Edinburgh festivals, the Fringe could not go ahead as planned in 2020 due to the ongoing coronavirus pandemic.
-The Fringe returned in 2021 with fewer shows and restrictions due to Covid-19 pandemic.
+The Fringe returned in 2021 with fewer shows and restrictions due to COVID-19 pandemic.
+By 2024, the Fringe registered the second highest number of shows in its history, marking a return close to pre-pandemic levels.

 Venues

 Fringe venues come in all shapes and sizes, with use being made of nearly any viable space that is available, from regular theatres (e.g. the Traverse or Bedlam Theatre), function rooms (e.g. the Assembly Rooms), churches and church halls (e.g. the Quaker Meeting House, Paradise in Augustines), lecture theatres (including the notable George Square Theatre), conference centres, other university rooms and spaces, bars and pubs, temporary structures (The Famous Spiegeltent and the Udderbelly), schools, a public toilet, the back of a taxi, a double-decker bus and even in the audience's own homes.

 The groups that operate the venues are also diverse: some are commercial and others not-for-profit; some operate year-round, while others exist only to run venues at the Fringe.
 Some are local, others are based in London and elsewhere and transfer to Edinburgh for August.

-From the performers' perspective, the decision on where to perform is typically based on a mixture of cost, location (close proximity to the main Fringe hubs around the University is seen as an advantage), and the philosophy of the venue – some of whom specialise in amateur, school or college productions, some of whom are semi or wholly professional.
+From the performers' perspective, the decision on where to perform is typically based on a mixture of cost, location (close proximity to the main Fringe hubs around the university is seen as an advantage), and the philosophy of the venue – some of whom specialise in amateur, school or college productions, some of whom are semi or wholly professional.

-In 2019 there were more than 3,800 shows registered in the programme taking place in 322 different venues.
+In 2019, there were more than 3,800 shows registered in the programme, taking place in 322 different venues.

 The main venue operators can broadly be split into four groups: